ollyc2015/AR-Cloth-Simulation-Android-Unity/README.md

 # Outcome
 I am please to say that using this approch I have been able to accomplish all the tasks that I set out to achieve.
 It is possible to animate using .obj.

-# Features
+# Features include
 - Change between scenes (animations) using async methods
 - Dynamically change textures
 - Change the scale of the animation
-- play, pause and scrub through the animation using a Seeker Bar
+- Play, pause and scrub through the animation using a Seeker Bar